alifsemi/alif_vscode-powercycle-template/doc/getting_started.md

 Configure the device in tools config script:

-The Se tools need to be configured to the correct device (Balletto or Ensemble) before flashing the software.
+The SE tools need to be configured to the correct device (Balletto or Ensemble) before flashing the software.
 Go to the app_release_exec in the SE tools directory (app-release-exec-windows-SE_FW_1.103.001_DEV\app-release-exec).
 Run the tools-config.exe script and select the Balletto device.

 Choose Option 1 to select the Part #